terales/blackbird-docs/src/content/docs/apps/Smartling.mdx

 ### Job files

 - **Upload source file to job** adds all non-published strings from a file to a job.
 The file will be added for all locales of the job if _Target locales_ parameter is not specified.
+- **Upload file to project** Uploads original source content to project.
+- **Link uploaded file to job** adds all non-published strings from a file that has already been uplaoded to the project to the specified job.
+The file will be added for all locales of the job if _Target locales_ parameter is not specified.
 - **List source files within job** lists all source files within a job.
 - **Download source file**.
 - **Download translated file** downloads translated file for a single locale.